 If you can't find a current contract that meets your needs, you might want to create a new syndicated contract.

 Note: The process outlined on this page is for new open syndicated contracts.
-Closed syndicated contracts don't need approval from us - although if the whole of life costs are more than $5 million, you'll need to follow the significant procurement plans process in Rule 22.
+Closed syndicated contracts don't need approval from us although, we can offer advice and guidance.

 You can set up a new syndicated contract either as an individual agency, or as a group of agencies.
 Either way, you'll need to identify a lead agency who'll develop, implement and maintain the contract.

-There are three stages to setting up a new syndicated contract:
+There are three stages to setting up a new open syndicated contract:

 The lead agency needs to get approval from us to establish an open syndicated contract.
 Get in touch with us as early as possible.